mzaki99/turath-ai-protocols/README.md

 ---

-# Fetch Protocols for Arabic Heritage Texts into AI Assistants
+# Fetch Protocols for Books and Arabic Heritage Texts into AI Assistants

 AI assistants are often criticized for fabricating: attributing a statement to the wrong person, or inventing a title or page number.
 The usual cause is that the assistant is asked about a text it cannot see, so it answers from a blurred memory instead of reading.
 This is especially serious for Arabic and Islamic heritage texts.